youngha-kkoti/data-structures-using-c/README.md

 1. **Data**: The values or elements the ADT can hold.
 2. **Operations**: The operations that can be performed on the data (e.g., insertion, deletion, retrieval).
 ## 2. Arrays and Structures
+### Characteristics of Arrays
+- An array is a collection of <index, element> pairs.
+Given an index, the corresponding element is accessed.
+Notably, all elements in an array are of the same data type.
+- When referencing the k-th item, its position (address) can be calculated directly, which is known as **direct access**.
+The time complexity for accessing an item is O(1).
+- Note: In contrast, for a linked list, to reference the k-th item, you need to traverse from the first item and move k steps forward.
+This method is known as **sequential access**, and the time complexity for accessing an item is O(n).
 ## 3. Stack
 ## 4. Queue
 ## 5. Pointers and Linked Lists